OpenNebula/docs/source/management_and_operations/network_management/tproxy.rst

     OS = [
       ARCH = "x86_64" ]

-In the simplest (but still instructive) case to make the resulting Virtual Machine connect to OneGate using Transparent Proxies the following settings need to be present inside:
+In the simplest (but still instructive) case, a Virtual Machine needs the following settings to connect to OneGate using Transparent Proxies:

 .. code::